-Liz Schultz - Managing Editor
+Liz Schultz

-Liz is a second year Journalism and Mass Communications student who has been Creative Director and News Editor with the Communiqué.
-She also works at 88.3 KCCK as a Radio News Intern and the Corridor Business Journal as a Reporting Intern.
-After receiving her associate degree from Kirkwood, she will transfer to the University of Iowa with the 2+2 program.
+Liz is a graduating second year Journalism and Mass Communications student who has been Creative Director and News Editor with the Communiqué.
+She also has previously worked at 88.3 Jazz KCCK as a Radio News Intern and the Corridor Business Journal as a Reporting Intern.
+In the fall, she will transfer to the University of Iowa with the 2+2 program.
 At Iowa, she will continue her journalism passions with the Daily Iowan newspaper and DITV.
-After graduating with a bachelor’s degree, she plans to work as a Multimedia Journalist and Reporter/News Anchor for KCCI in Des Moines or another station in Iowa.
+After graduating with a bachelor’s degree, she plans to work as a Multimedia Journalist/Reporter at a station in Iowa.

 [Continue Reading »]